 - 13. Herb Pharm Hops – This is a powerful nervine (calms the nerves), and is often used in combination with valerian in herbal sleep formulas.

 - 14. Herb Pharm Motherwort – Motherwort “gladdens the heart” and relaxes the nervous system, resulting in a big mood-boost, and relief of nervous debility and spasm.
-Higher doses of of this herb can act as a sedative to improve sleep, while smaller doses during the day can give energy by reducing debilitating anxiety.
+Higher doses of this herb can act as a sedative to improve sleep, while smaller doses during the day can give energy by reducing debilitating anxiety.

-- 15. Planetary Herbals Full Spectrum Ashwagandha – A popular adaptogen used in both Ayurdedic and Chinese herbalism.
+- 15. Planetary Herbals Full Spectrum Ashwagandha – A popular adaptogen used in both Ayurvedic and Chinese herbalism.
 This herb can help the body respond to physiological and psychological stress from opiate withdrawal, tapering, and PAWS.